serdarkuyuk/Notes/atomNotes.md

 * search for autocomplete-python and install kite too
 * file-icons - shows icon
 * Minimap - that shows a map on the right
-* python-autopep8 - format file in pep8
+* python-autopep8 - format file in pep8 (before pip install autopep8)
-* lintern-flake8 - for error handling
+* lintern-flake8 - for error handling (before pip install flake8)

 # Editor
 font and style can be change here